vistadataproject/nodeVISTA/osehraVISTA/README.md

 ```

 FMQL also runs as a service.
 See [fmql](/fmql) on how to setup the _fmqlServer.js_ for remote access to FMQL and its applications.

+Note: to temporarily suspend the VM, just call _vagrant halt_.